turingschool/curriculum/tutorials/controllers/sessions_and_conversations.markdown

 ### In-Memory Storage with Redis and `redis-store`

-The best option for scalable session storage is to use Redis (http://redis.io/).
+The best option for scalable server-side session storage is to use Redis (http://redis.io/).
 Redis is an extremely fast in-memory data store which can be used for direct data storage, caching, and session storage.
 It is becoming an essential component of any major Rails application.

-The `redis-store` library provides a Ruby interface to each of these jobs, including `Rack::Session::Redis` which implements the session storage interface that Rails expects.
-Compared to the other options for session storage:
+The `redis-store` library provides a Ruby interface to each of these jobs.
+Specifically, `Rack::Session::Redis` implements the session storage interface that Rails expects.

 * Advantages
   * Size limited only by Redis
-  * Less prone to user modification
+  * Little danger of user tampering
   * Only uses a cookie to track session id client side
-  * Less data transferred to/from client
+  * Little data transferred to/from client
   * Extremely fast querying and storing of data
 * Disadvantages
   * Necessitates extra process / setup